Town-of-Impostors/TownOfImpostors/README.md

 <h2>Releases and Compatibility</h2>

-If table is not yet updated, check all releases [here](https://github.com/AJMix/TownOfImpostors/releases).
+If the table is not yet updated, check all releases [here](https://github.com/AJMix/TownOfImpostors/releases).

 <table style="width:100%">
   <tr>